happyfaults/pywatdafudge/README.md

 >>> whoosh_settings['index_dir'] = 'new_wtf_index'
 ```
 ### Config Modules
-From the project directory, you can find the default configuration modules in the subfolder: config/watdafudge_c
+From the project directory, you can find the default configuration modules in the subfolder: `config/watdafudge_c`

-So the configuration module for the app: `watdafudge.client.files.App`
+So the configuration module for the app type: `watdafudge.client.files.App`

-Is the corresponding match type: `watdafudge_c.client.files.App`
+Is the corresponding matching type: `watdafudge_c.client.files.App`

-To change defauls, see file: `config/watdafudge_c/client/files/__init__.py`
+To update the default values, see file: `config/watdafudge_c/client/files/__init__.py`

+#### Ensure Config Modules Can Be Imported
-If you do not install the watdafudge_c package, the root config path must be included in your PYTHONPATH environment variable so that configuration modules can be imported.
+If you do not install the **watdafudge_c** package, the root config path must be included in your **PYTHONPATH** environment variable so that the configuration modules can be imported when App.Load is called.
 ```python
 >>> import watdafudge_c
 >>>